 ELECTRIC RECORDING.
 The first really successful method of electric recording using microphones, valve (tube) amplifiers, electro-magnetic cutting heads &c. appeared in 1925.
 It had been designed as a complete system by Western Electric, after several years of intensive research & development.
-The equipment was not sold; it was leased on a royalty basis.
+The equipment was not sold; it was leased, only to the major U.S. record companies (= Victor & Columbia) on a royalty basis.

-There had been many previous attempts at electrical recording since the 1890s; but the advent of the excellent WE system revolutionised sound recording.
-Electrical playback rapidly appeared also.
+Still, largely, the advent of the excellent WE system revolutionised sound recording.
+Of course, electrical playback appeared almost immediately.

-However, this website concentrates on the era of the old mechanical system, for this early heritage seems increasingly neglected.
+Having said all that, this website concentrates on the era of the old mechanical system, for this is the early heritage, and seems to be increasingly neglected.

 ELECTROTYPING.
 A process whereby a layer of metal may be deposited on another surface.
 A current of electricity flows from an anode submerged in an electrolyte, which in our case, would be a solution of metal salts in water.
 The current flows to the cathode, and ions from the solution are deposited there, forming a layer of metal.
 To this day, it is still the core process in the manufacture of disc records.
 In short, electrotyping takes the master record through various stages (matrix, mother, stamper) to the final pressing.